If you thought you could trust everything you see with your eyes – think again.

 To highlight this, Lenstore has created 11 optical illusions that might have you questioning whether you should believe your eyes or not.

-Check out each illusion below and see if you can answer the question.
+Check out each illusion above and see if you can figure them out.

 If you struggled with that as much as we did, never fear.
 There is a simple explanation and we’re definitely not alone.